cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

  - In order for a new member to be added to the dCERT group they must send a transaction accepting their admission at which point the validity of their admission is to be confirmed.
+ - If the dCERT group is already full and new member is admitted, the existing dCERT member with the lowest amount of atoms is kicked from the dCERT group.

 ### Staking/Slashing

 All members of the dCERT group must stake tokens _specifically_ to maintain eligibility as a dCERT member.
 This staking mechanism must be designed with an unbonding period.
 Slash a particular dCERT member due to soft-contract breach should be performed by governance on a per member basis based on the magnitude of the breach.
 The process flow is anticipated to be that a dCERT member is suspended by the dCERT group prior to being slashed by governance.

+Additionally in the case of an emergency situation of a colluding and malicious dCERT group, the community needs the capability to disband the entire dCERT group and likely fully slash them.
+This could be achieved though a special new proposal type (general governance) which would halt the functionality of the dCERT group until the proposal was concluded.
+This special proposal type would likely need to also have a fairly large wager which could be slashed if the proposal creator was malicious.

 ### dCERT membership transactions